chester-lang/chester2025draft/docs/src/dev/tyck-improvement-proposal.md

   }
 ```

 This improvement is particularly important for dependent types where the level of a type needs to vary based on its usage context.
+The directional compatibility (finite → unrestricted but not vice versa) ensures type safety while providing increased flexibility when working with dependent types of different levels.
+This change aligns with the type-checking-system.md document, which emphasizes the importance of maintaining type safety while allowing for flexibility in dependent types.

 ## 3. Remaining Issues and Implementation Plan